community and educational activity center

 The School of Living was started by Dr. Ralph Borsodi in the depths of the Great Depression of the 1930s.
 Mildren Loomis, “the grandmother of the counter-culture”, established Heathcote as School of Living’s national headquarters in the 1960s.

-School of Living is now a 501(c)3 nonprofit educational organization that holds land in trust for present and future generations.
+School of Living is now a 501(c)3 nonprofit property holding and educational organization that holds land in trust for present and future generations.
 The Heathcote Education Center is a sponsored entity of School of Living, now focused on enjoyable and inclusive activities for ourselves and neighbors.